Theresa-Nguyen/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel7/README.md

 ## Scaling

-In this template the Virtual Machine Scale Set is set to scale manually, which means you can manually increase or decrease the VM instance.
-Once the template has been deployed you can also change to custom scaling to automatically increase or decrease the number of VM instances.
-This automated and elastic behavior reduces the management overhead to monitor and optimize the performance.
-Once the template has been deployed go to your virtual machine scale set and under settings click on Scaling.
-In the Scaling blade change to "Custom autoscale" and follow instructions to [Automatically scale a virtual machine scale set in the Azure portal](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-portal#:~:text=The%20ability%20to%20autoscale%20lets,instances%20in%20your%20scale%20set).
+There are two scaling options for VMSS: Manual Scale or Custom Autoscale.
+After deployment, you can manually increase or decrease VM instances in the Azure Portal or Azure CLI commmand](https://docs.microsoft.com/cli/azure/monitor/autoscale?view=azure-cli-latest).
+You can also switch to Custom Autoscale.
+This automated and elastic behavior reduces the management overhead to monitor and optimize for performance and cost effectiveness.
+With Custom Autoscale you can set rules to automatically scale your deployment by adding instances based on a schedule or host metrics.

+To change your VMSS scaling options, go to 'Settings' and click on 'Scaling' on the left menu.
+In 'Scaling' blade, select your scaling configuration and follow the instructions or learn more about [Azure Autoscale](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-portal).

+Using Azure CLI - to create the autoscale resource, use [az monitor autoscale create](https://docs.microsoft.com/cli/azure/monitor/autoscale?view=azure-cli-latest#az-monitor-autoscale-create) and to create the rule, use [az monitor autoscale rule](https://docs.microsoft.com/cli/azure/monitor/autoscale/rule?view=azure-cli-latest).

 ![alt text](images/autoscale.png)